-Installment debt paid down or paid in full prior to closing can be excluded from the debt-to-income ratio.
-Supporting documentation, such as a credit supplement or direct verification from the creditor, must be obtained as evidence the debt has been paid in full, as well as sourcing of funds used to pay debt (if prior to close).
+Installment debt paid in full prior to closing can be excluded from the debt-to-income ratio.
+Supporting documentation, such as a credit supplement or direct verification from the creditor, must be obtained as evidence the debt has been paid in full, with sourcing of funds used to pay debt (if prior to close).